clinton9290/Great-Tenang-Doc/README.md

 <img src="https://user-images.githubusercontent.com/22178479/155067191-4fb4f37f-f53c-4184-bd45-c1d742b0906b.png" width="300" height="500">
 <img src="https://user-images.githubusercontent.com/22178479/155067194-33b88850-9921-4750-8725-9421f60ef7d1.png" width="300" height="500">

-- Status will have Processing, Rejected and Approved
+- There will have 3 type of status which are:
+  - Processing
+  - Rejected
+  - Approved
 - at the status page the user need to wait for a few days to confirmation of eligible for Great Tenang.
 - while processing the user can share to other users to get rewards.
 - If the user rejected, the user not eligible for Great Tenang event and it will not proceed to the next step.